alyssagchoi/cs106b-projects/README.md

 # cs106b-projects
 Sample projects from Stanford University CS106B, Summer 2021

-Code Editor used: Qt Creator
+Used Qt Creator IDE.

-Most of these files use features from the Stanford libraries and a testing extension created by Stanford to ensure the code works properly.
+Most of these files use features from the Stanford libraries and a testing framework created by Stanford.